bmalnar/TrafficSignClassificationSDCN/writeup.md

 - **Number of training epochs:** increase the number of training epochs.
 The initial number of epochs was 10, but it was eventually increased to 60.
 The runtime penalty is not significant because the training procedure runs relatively fast anyway (about 2-3 minutes for 60 epochs).

 The architecture was not changed during these experiments.
 The approach was to pick a reasonable architecture from the beginning (which is relatively small and simple) and to try to train it to get the desired accuracy.
 The architecture can be made deeper, with more layers, but this was eventually not necessary.

+During training, at the end of every epoch, the accuracy of the model is evaluated using the validation dataset.
+In other words, at the end of each epoch we have the estimate of how accurate the model is on the data it has not seen during the training.
+The accuracy is around 0.4 after the first epoch, over 80% after 5 epochs, over 90% after 12 epochs, and then slowly goes up to about the peak of 94%.
+At the end of the training, we evaluate the accuracy once more using the test dataset.
+The accuracy in that case is 94.6%, which exceeds 93% (which was set as a requirement at the beginning).

 ### Testing the model on new images